A tensor formalism for multilayer network centrality measures using the Einstein product: Tensor functions and centrality measures for multilayer networks

-the \emph{subgraph centrality} of node $v_i^\ell$; a relatively large value indicates that this node is important because much information may pass through it.
+as the \emph{subgraph centrality} of node $v_i^{\ell_1,\ell_2,\ldots ,\ell_d}$; a relatively large value indicates that this node is important because much information may pass through it.
 These notions of communicability and subgraph centrality for nodes in multilayer graphs generalize the analogous definitions introduced and explored by Estrada and his collaborators, as well as others, in \cite{ADR,DMR,EH1,EH2,ERV} for single-layer networks.
 In these references $\A$ in \eqref{tenfun} is replaced by the adjacency matrix for the single-layer graph and, hence, $f$ is a matrix function.

 In many network applications short walks are more important than long walks, because it is easier to transmit information via a few edges than via many edges.
 This suggests that the coefficients $c_p$ should satisfy $0\leq c_{p+1}\leq c_p$ for large $p$-values.
 One of the most commonly used matrix functions for single-layer networks is the matrix exponential.
-We therefore for multilayer networks introduce the tensor exponential
+For multilayer networks, we therefore introduce the tensor exponential

-It follows from Propositions \ref{prop1} and \ref{prop2} that this series converges for any fixed $\beta$ in the interval $0\leq\beta<\infty$.
-The influence of the choice of $\beta$ on the ``$\delta$-effective diameter'' on the coefficients $c_p$ of the tensor function \eqref{tenfun} is defined as the smallest integer $k$ such that

-for some small $\delta>0$.
-Its importance for the communicability in a network is explored in \cite[Definition 1]{ADR}.
-Roughly, this diameter is $k$ if the tensor function \eqref{tenfun} can be approximated well by a polynomial of degree $k$.
-This means that walks of length larger than $k$ do not significantly affect the properties of the network.
-The definition in \cite{ADR} differs slightly from \eqref{effdiam} and is for matrix functions, but carries over in a straightforward way to tensor functions.